 But have they been documented to get rid of environmental toxins stored in the body?

 Few studies have addressed this question.

 However, a study published in Alternative Therapies in Health and Medicine looked at the efficacy of Ayurvedic cleansing procedures for removal of fat-soluble toxins such as PCBs.

-In study participants who performed the cleansing procedures (which included ingestion of oil and herbal enemas), blood levels of PCBs showed a substantial decrease.
+In the study, participants who performed the cleansing procedures (which included ingestion of oil and herbal enemas) showed a substantial decrease in blood levels of PCBs.

-We believe the coffee enema and the liver-gallbladder flush, two procedures that have stood the test of time, are invaluable aids to the liver in its job of detoxifying the body.
+I believe both the coffee enema and the liver-gallbladder flush, two procedures that have stood the test of time, are invaluable aids to the liver in its job of detoxifying the body.

-However, anyone interested in pursuing these techniques should consult with a medical professional in order to monitor progress and apply appropriate methods to stay on the right track toward more effective healing.
+However, anyone interested in pursuing these techniques should first consult with a medical practitioner in order to discuss how to apply the appropriate measures to keep you safe during the process.